MayAlsofyani/Pthread-Benchmark/README.md

   - 22 source code files with a single data race issue (OneBug folder).
   - 22 source code files with multiple data race bugs (ManyBugs folder, up to 4 bugs per file).
 - **Fixed Files:** 44 source code files with proper mutex synchronization.

+### Code Characteristics
+- The source code files in this benchmark range from a **minimum of 50 lines** to a **maximum of 200 lines**.
+- This range ensures a manageable size for analysis while retaining realistic complexity for concurrency studies.

 ## Purpose
 The **Pthread-Benchmark** aims to:
 1. Serve as a resource for research on concurrency bugs, specifically data races.
 2. Enable the development and evaluation of tools and models for fault detection, localization, and program repair in multithreaded programming.